hamishcunningham/pi-tronics/simbamon/README.txt

   - update the version in the Makefile and do "make package-version" to add a changelog entry for the release (remember to ensure the maintainer line matches the others exactly!)
-    - for individual snapshots *don't* do a changelog entry
+    - for individual snapshots *don't* do a changelog entry (unless you want to increment the major version, e.g. after a +9 snap)
 - to release on the PPAs, "make package" and "make package-upload" (think carefully before the latter -- it can't be reverted!)
 - after a release, do "make package-version" and add a changelog entry to note